nudomarinero/summer_project_2017/README.md

 ![Imgur](https://i.imgur.com/syGukgyt.png)

 is used to classify the galaxies.
-Where I0 is the flux of an individual pixel of the original image and

-Iθ is the flux of the same pixel location as the original image after a 180 degree rotation around a chosen centroid.
-If `A > 0.2`, the galaxy is classified as a merger; non-merger otherwise.
+Where I0 is the flux of an individual pixel of the original image and Iθ is the flux of the same pixel location as the original image after a 180 degree rotation around a chosen centroid.
+If A \> 0.2, the galaxy is classified as a merger; non-merger otherwise.

 Installation and documentation
 ------------------------------